39 Weeks Pregnant: The 39th Week Of Pregnancy

 Pregnancy Week 39: What Changes are Occurring With Your Body?

-For pregnancy week 39, you most likely have not experienced a lot of changes over the last week or two.
-You probably have not gained any weight or noticed that you are bigger, but there are still changes that are taking place.
+By your 39th week, you most likely have not experienced many changes over the last week or two.
+You probably have not gained any weight, but there are still changes that are taking place.

-The closer you get to the end of your pregnancy, the more you will hear about “being effaced.”
-Effacement is the process by which the cervix prepares for delivery.
-After the baby has engaged in the pelvis, it gradually drops closer to the cervix; the cervix gradually softens, shortens, and becomes thinner.
-You may hear terms like “ripens,” or “cervical thinning” which refer to effacement. *
+As you near the end of your pregnancy, your cervix will become effaced.
+Effacement is the process by which the cervix prepares for giving birth.
+After your baby engages in the pelvis, she will gradually descend closer to the cervix.
+The cervix will also soften, shorten, and become thinner.
+You may hear your doctor use terms like “cervical ripening,” or “cervical thinning,” both of which refer to effacement.

 Pregnancy Week 39: How Big is Your Baby?